-Note: If using Apache on windows, you can set the ScriptInterpreterSource (http://httpd.apache.org/docs-2.0/mod/core.html#scriptinterpretersource) directive in your Apache config to avoid having to modify the first line of every script to contain your path to perl perl instead of /usr/bin/perl.
+Note: If using Apache on windows, you can set the ScriptInterpreterSource (http://httpd.apache.org/docs-2.0/mod/core.html#scriptinterpretersource) directive in your Apache config to avoid having to modify the first line of every script to contain your path to Perl instead of /usr/bin/perl.
+When setting ScriptInterpreterSource, do not forget to specify the -T flag to enable the taint mode.
+For example: C:\Perl\bin\perl.exe -T.